NI-Measurement-Plug-Ins/pcba-fct/README.md

 # PCB Assembly Test Measurements

 ## Overview

-This MeasurementLink LabVIEW plugin makes measurements for PCBA functional test.

 This is a collection of Measurement Services for common PCBA Functional Test using NI Modular Instruments (DMM, FGEN, Scope, SMU).

 ## Key Features